-Herniated discs affect a large number of US adults annually, accounting for around 7 million people.
+Herniated discs affect many US adults annually, accounting for around 7 million people.
 While that might be only 2% of total adults in the country, herniated discs need immediate medical attention.
 If you’re suffering from this condition, you know how painful and frustrating it can be.

 Herniated discs cause lower back pain in 70 to 80% of people.
 But not every lower back pain means you need surgery.
 Although surgery is the most effective treatment for herniated discs, many people want to delay it as much as possible.